 Progress in Countries Around the World

+IPv6 is truly the only practical solution to IPv4 address exhaustion.
+For network administrators who are just now getting ready to check out IPv6, we’ve covered the top 5 concerns you may have about IPv6 migration – including how to sell the migration internally to decision makers and other stakeholders.
 And if you’ve ever wondered how many of your website’s visitors utilize IPv6 – or other burning questions like whether the traffic comes from desktop or mobile, right down to the brand of mobile device, or which countries are bringing the most IPv6 traffic – now you can find out using a simple script we created plus data from Google Analytics.
 Check out our blog post showing how we did it and the results from our own website, plus grab our code for your own use from GitHub!